 Scintillators enable researchers to find numerous radiation and particles.
 The photomultipliers and photodiodes are simultaneously detected using the particles in a later step.
 When a particle strikes a scintillator, the scintillator emits luminesce by absorbing the energy of the particle.
 Scintillators, which typically consist of water-clear crystalline materials, are more likely to perform better if they contain heavy elements.
-This is since it enables the scintillators to absorb gamma radiation from the substance.
+This is because it enables the scintillators to absorb gamma radiation from the substance.
 The scintillators' capacity to conduct many labeling experiments at once is what is driving their wider use.

-Further, expanding focus on technological improvements by the major producers, rising the number of nuclear power plants in Asian countries, and the expanding use of scintillators for a broad range of end-use applications are leading to the market growth of scintillators.
+Further, the expanding focus on technological improvements by the major producers, rising the number of nuclear power plants in Asian countries, and the expanding use of scintillators for a broad range of end-use applications are leading to the market growth of scintillators.

 Moreover, the increasing use of scintillators in medical scanning and other radiological applications in medicine, as well as the rising prevalence of heart and neurological illnesses, will boost the scintillator market value.
 The cost of conducting research and development will rise, which will pave the way for the market for scintillators to expand.

-Increasing technological advancements to boost market growth.
+• Increasing technological advancements to boost market growth.

 Growing technical advancement and novel technologies for a variety of uses is driving the market.
 Various organizations are researching this technology such as The Domestic Nuclear Detection Office of the Department of Homeland Security, which is trying to explore new technologies for Spectroscopic Personal Radiation Detectors.
 The study attempts to locate and recognize nuclear or radioactive sources as well as develop better detection systems.
 The technologies created through this effort could be combined with brand-new handheld gadgets and used in regular activities.
 It is putting a lot of effort into enhancing nuclear and radiological detection capabilities, which is essential to improving the DHS's capacity to recognize and contain nuclear threats.